Ōmori: Areas

-Ōmori-sannō, to the west of Ōmori station, is an upscale neighbourhood compared to the other side of the tracks.
+Other neighborhoods in the vaguely defined Ōmori area include Sannō, or unofficially Ōmori-sannō, to the west of Ōmori station.
+It is an upscale neighbourhood compared to the other side of the tracks.
 The area is known for the poets, philosophers, and writers who made their homes there.
+The area was formerly home to the German International School before its relocation to Yokohama.

+History

+Ōmori-ku, Tokyo

+Ōmori was a ward of former Tokyo City.
+In 1932, Ōmori-ku was formed with the territories of former municipalities of Higashi-Chōfu, Ikegami, Iriarai, Magome, and Ōmori.
+In 1947, Ōmori-ku merged with Kamata-ku to form the present Ōta-ku.

 World War II POW Camp

 Ōmori was the site of an Imperial Japanese Army-administered prisoner-of-war camp during World War II.
 The inhumane conditions in the camp were described in detail in the book Unbroken: A World War II Story of Survival, Resilience, and Redemption describing the life of American Olympic Athlete Louis Zamperini.
 The camp was brutal, and included in its staff was known war criminal Mutsuhiro Watanabe.
 However, US Navy submarine commander Richard O'Kane found Omori camp harsh, but essentially correct in administration, particularly compared with the Ōfuna Imperial Japanese Navy detention centre.
 Local anti-militarist Japanese civilians sometimes helped the prisoners with small gifts of food.